 - Intravenous delivery, triggered by the person

-- Ingestion through a tube, triggered by the doctor or a nurse practitioner
+- Ingestion through a tube, triggered by the medical practitioner or nurse practitioner

-- Injection, administered by the doctor or a nurse practitioner
+- Injection, administered by the medical practitioner or nurse practitioner

-When an eligible person has chosen the method for receiving the medication, their doctor must ensure that the person knows they can change their mind at any time.
-The person may also choose to delay the date they were due to receive assisted dying by up to 6 months.
+When an eligible person has chosen the method for receiving the medication, their medical practitioner must ensure that the person knows they can change their mind at any time.
+The person may also choose to delay the date they were due to receive assisted dying by up to 6 months without needing to restart the application process.

-Before administering any medication, the attending doctor or nurse practitioner must ask the person if they choose to receive the medication.
-A person who has changed their mind may use non-verbal communication such as gestures to inform the attending doctor or nurse practitioner.
+Before administering any medication, the attending medical practitioner or nurse practitioner must ask the person if they choose to receive the medication.
+The person may use non-verbal communication such as gestures to inform the attending medical practitioner or nurse practitioner.

 The Ministry of Health is responsible for ensuring the Act is implemented appropriately.